Archive

 The known title “Flossenblatt-II” points to fish species Monodactylus setae, a well known aquarium fish from Amazonia.
 The fish depicted however is Pterophyllum scalare (moonfish).
 It is also suggestive there must be a “Flossenblatt-I”: Exciting !

-We still have no idea what became of Johanna Metzner after 1927 and we still have no clue concerning the possible number of surviving copies of “Art on Paper” other than to conclude this print, as are most of her prints, must be pretty rare and edition numbers probably small.
+We still have no idea what became of Johanna Metzner after 1927 and we still have no clue concerning the possible number of surviving copies of “Art on Paper” other than to conclude that most of her prints, must be pretty rare and edition numbers probably small.

 gerbrandcaspers@icloud.com